 Our cookbook consists of recipes.
 The most popular ones are listed in the main page, which you can see in the screenshot below.
 Each recipe is assigned with one or more tags; click a tag to browse recipes by subject.
 On the main page or tag pages you can see snippets of recipes with thumbnails of some of the example images, a short description and the code that generates the image effect.

-Each recipe snippet includes an example of an image manipulation URL that could generate this image, and code samples that show how to build this URL with the transformation parameters that need to be applied.
+Each recipe snippet includes an example of an image transformation URL that could generate this image, and code samples that show how to build this URL with the transformation parameters that need to be applied.
 Click on the tabs of the framework names to view the sample code for the development framework you use.

 You can comment on each specific recipe, like it on Facebook or share it on Twitter or Google+, and also add your comment in the thread at the bottom of the page.